l-palermo/CV/README.md

 #### Quick learner

-I learn and apply new concepts quickly and effectively to real life situation.
+I learn and apply new concepts quickly and effectively in real-life situations.

 When I worked at Aros Architects, I was instructed to be the project architect of a newly built 3 storey office building.
 I didn’t have any experience in designing for construction but the director was confident in me leading the project.
 I have succeeded in every aspect, learned from my mistakes and the building is now standing in Maidenhead.